MooseNet: A Trainable Metric for Synthesized Speech with a PLDA Module: Experiments

+(RQ5) How does the performance of MooseNet NN change for a reduced number of data?
+See ablation study experiments W2V\_main-$X$ where X is ${50\%, 5\%, 136}$ where 136 examples correspond circa to 2.7\% of the training data.

+(RQ6) How does the performance change if we use a larger XLSR model instead of a Wav2vec small model?
+Find all experiments with \textit{XLSR} and compare the same experiments with the \textit{W2V} variant.

-We augmented the input audio data during training using time-domain volume and tempo augmentation.
+\paragraph*{Data Preparation:} We augmented the input audio data during training using time-domain volume and tempo augmentation.
 The Lhotse volume augmentation is used with 0.8 probability, and the scaled factor was sampled from range $[0.5, 2]$.
-The tempo perturbation factor is sampled from list of length 181 with values ranging between $[0.9, 1.08]$.
+The tempo perturbation factor is sampled from the $[0.9, 1.08]$ range.
 We filter out utterances shorter than 1s and longer than 12s for training.
-We use bucketing with 20 buckets We use early stopping on validation SRCCC with a patience of 30 epochs.
-The experiments run between 50 and 90 epochs.
-We conducted all informal experiments and model selection for the ablation study on the development set.
-We always used the best model found on the development set.
-We used the test set only for evaluation for experiments presented in Table~\ref{tab:ssl_baselines}.
+We use bucketing with 20 buckets, and we let our experiments stop early based on validation SRCCC with the patience of 30 epochs.

-We used the half-precision floats during all experiments.
-We verified for IB setup that half-precision does not damage training and allows us to use larger batches for XSLR.